How To Identify Credit Cards and Debit Cards By Number

 Privacy Virtual Cards enable you to shop online and enhance the security of your transactions, fortifying your defense against the ever-present risk of identity theft.

 While some banks offer virtual cards to registered account holders, Privacy gives you more freedom as you can request and generate Privacy Cards with your existing account, irrespective of the associated bank.
-After creating a card, you can lock it to a specific merchant or have it automatically close after a single purchase, minimizing the damage in case of a data breach.
+After creating a card, you can “lock” it to a specific merchant or have it automatically close after a single purchase, minimizing the damage in case of a data breach.
+You can also “lock” your Privacy Card to a merchant category rather than a single merchant, which can help you manage your finances more efficiently and give family members allowances.

 You can set a spending limit on every card or transaction and minimize the risk of getting overcharged.
 Privacy will automatically deny transactions that go over the designated limit.
 This can be beneficial for keeping your subscription services under control and ensuring merchants don’t charge you more than you’ve agreed to.